SQuAT-Team/paper-supplementary/README.md

 ## SQuAT Implementation

-- TODO: Modifiability bot, performance bot, negotiator (add to a release a commit in the respective repositories?)
+- The SQuAT moderator (including negotiation) and the modifiability bot are provided in https://github.com/SQuAT-Team/kamp-test
+- The performance bot is provided in https://github.com/SQuAT-Team/headless-peropteryx

 ## Evaluation